-It is also worth pointing out that the very same cCNN and a VGG16 performed at accuracies around 85-95% on manual labels in Kortum et al. (2022), illustrating the difference between training and testing on quantitatively measured labels in contrast to human-generated annotations.
-In Ren et al. (2022), the Unet is reported to perform sea ice and open water separation on manual labels at 93-95% accuracy.
-Wang and Li (2021) report accuracies of 96% for the same task, using ice charts as training data and test data and 94% accuracity when comparing to an operational sea ice cover product (Interactive Multisensor Snow and Ice Mapping System, IMS).
-Murashkin et al. (2018) show classification accuracies of the Unet++ around 96% on manuallly labelled training and test data across 6 classes
+It is also worth pointing out that the very same cCNN model and a VGG16 model performed at accuracies around 85 %-95 % on manual labels in Kortum et al. (2022), illustrating the difference between training and testing on quantitatively measured labels in contrast to human-generated annotations.
+In Ren et al. (2022), the Unet model is reported to perform sea ice and open-water separation on manual labels at 93 %-95 % accuracy.
+Wang and Li (2021) report accuracies of 96 % for the same task, using ice charts as training data and test data, and 94 % accuracy when comparing to an operational sea ice cover product (Interactive Multisensor Snow and Ice Mapping System, IMS).
+Murashkin et al. (2018) show classification accuracies of the Unet++ model around 96 % on manually labelled training and test data across six classes.

-Whilst the mean KLD's are in accordance with the accuracies, the spread (std) of the KLD's across the model populations seems to be very similar across all models and there is no clear gap between segmentation and classification approaches.
-Overall, we cannot say that one model converges more reliably than another - as would be suggested by the accuracies alone.
-It is also apparent, that the cCNN does not perform well in the robustness scores on this dataset.
-This model is considerably smaller than the others (in terms of parameter count) and was heavily optimised using a different dataset, which seems to have come at a cost of flexibilty/generality of the architecture.
-The spread of robustnesses of the segmentation models seems to be considerably smaller that those of the generative models - additionally indicating these approaches are more reliable for ice classification from SAR.
+Whilst the mean KLDs are in accordance with the accuracies, the spread (SD) of the KLDs across the model populations seems to be very similar across all models, and there is no clear gap between segmentation and classification approaches.
+Overall, we cannot say that one model converges more reliably than another as would be suggested by the accuracies alone.
+It is also apparent that the cCNN model does not perform well in the robustness scores on this data set.
+This model is considerably smaller than the others (in terms of parameter count) and was heavily optimised using a different data set, which seems to have come at the cost of flexibility/generality of the architecture.
+The spread of the robustness of the segmentation models seems to be considerably smaller that those of the centre-pixel classifier models - additionally indicating these approaches are more reliable for ice classification from SAR.

-The classifications (e.g. in Fig. 7) show a very plausible set of results, that align with the observations of members on board the expedition.
-The fine labels at high resolution seem to have transcended into a similarly detailed classification map.
-The examples in Fig 8 also illustrate a general increase of deformation in the first year ice: The magenta FYI area close to Polarstern, marked by a black square in figure 7, is getting progressively more deformed as time progresses (detail in Fig. 8).
+The classifications (e.g. in Fig. 7) show a very plausible set of results that align with the observations of members on board the expedition.
+The fine labels at a high resolution seem to have transcended into a similarly detailed classification map.
+The examples in Fig. 8 also illustrate a general increase in deformation in the first-year ice.
+For instance, the magenta FYI area close to Polarstern, marked by a black square in Fig. 7, is becoming progressively more deformed (detail in Fig. 8).
 The areas most prone to error seem to be the OW/YI classifications.
-This is to be expected as they are naturally the most sparse in the training data set.
+This is to be expected, as they are naturally the most sparse in the training data set.
 Additionally, they are very dynamic, which leads to extremely diverse backscatter properties that can be exhibited, in turn making them more difficult to classify.